STAND. COM. REP. NO. 1454

 Regular Session of 2021

 Your Committee on Judiciary & Hawaiian Affairs, to which was referred S.B.
 No. 607, S.D.
 3, H.D.
 1, entitled:

 "A BILL FOR AN ACT RELATING TO AFFORDABLE HOUSING,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1113, S.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1113, S.D.
-1, H.D.
-1, and be referred to the Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 607, S.D.
+3, H.D.
+1, and recommends that it be referred to your Committee on Finance.

 Respectfully submitted on behalf of the members of the Committee on Judiciary & Hawaiian Affairs,

 MARK M. NAKASHIMA, Chair